scylladb/scylladb/docs/kb/_common/kb-article-template.rst

 .. in 1-3 words what will users learn by reading this article?

-**Audience: Scylla administrators**
+**Audience: ScyllaDB administrators**

 ..
-Choose (Application Developer, Scylla Administrator, Internal, All)
+Choose (Application Developer, ScyllaDB Administrator, Internal, All)

 Synopsis
 --------